sat-masters/docs/Constellation Downlink/Problem analysis/Specs of new downlink.md

 ## Throughput

+[SpaceX advertises ](https://www.starlink.com/business/aviation)a 40-220 MB/s of download speeds for the downlink throughput and a uplink speed of 8-25 MB/s.
+For now this is what is used for arguments sake, but we should maybe do some calculations ourselves at some point which would include the following.
 ### Bandwidth
 This should be the same as the traditional downlink to be able to compare the two.
 Depending on perspective either the connection should be split in time or in frequency.